 - Go to the Start Menu, type in Device Manager and open it up.

 - Expand the Display adapters list.

-- Right-click on your Display adapter and select ‘Uninstall device’.
+- Right-click on your Display adapter and select the ‘Uninstall device’.

 - Once the driver is uninstalled, restart your system so that the driver is installed again automatically.